 My next challenge is to row at the Head of the Charles Regatta – the largest two-day regatta in the world.

-On my bookshelf: Being Mortal by Atul Gawande.
+On my bookshelf is Being Mortal by Atul Gawande.

-Seven words that describe me: Gregarious, compassionate, personable, enthusiastic, athlete, optimistic, determined.
+Seven words that describe me are Gregarious, compassionate, personable, enthusiastic, athlete, optimistic, determined.

-One thing most people don’t know about me: As a first grader, I successfully argued my way out of being in trouble at school by building a five-point argument which proved that the teacher’s rule was unfair.
+One thing most people don’t know about me is as a first grader, I successfully argued my way out of being in trouble at school by building a five-point argument which proved that the teacher’s rule was unfair.